Back Like That: Remix

-The official remix featuring Kanye West & Ne-Yo was produced and it was also included in Ghostface's fifth album Fishscale, it was later included on Ghostface's sixth album More Fish & his eighth album Ghostdini: Wizard of Poetry in Emerald City.
+The official remix featuring Kanye West and Ne-Yo was produced and it was also included in Ghostface's fifth album Fishscale, it was later included on Ghostface's sixth album More Fish & his eighth album Ghostdini: Wizard of Poetry in Emerald City.

 A second version of the remix has a new verse by Ne-Yo, different from his verse of the main remix, was included on Ghostface's compilation album GhostDeini the Great.

 An all-female remix of the song made by DJ Cocoa Chanelle, Da Brat and Lil' Mo was featured in the Golden Globe-winning motion picture Precious (2009).